bacontime/blog-mirror/nature/astrosymbols.md

 4 Vesta
 ⚶

+" Around the time this asteroid was discovered, people realized there's tons of the things and started numbering them instead of giving them unique names and symbols"

 - <span class="catsym">1 Ceres ⚳</span>: God of grain, harvest, motherhood.
 Biggest Asteroid.
 First discovered.
 Now considered a dwarf Planet, listed above.
 - <span class="catsym">2 Pallas ⚴</span>: Athena and her spear.
 A lot of other mythological characters are named Pallas as well.
+The asteroid is is the third largest, as dark as asphalt, and on a highly tilted orbit.
 - <span class="catsym">3 Juno ⚵</span>: God of marriage and childbirth.
 Sometimes associated with the moon.
 - <span class="catsym">4 Vesta ⚶</span>: God of hearth and home.
-This asteroid is the second largest, and has the tallest mountain in the solar system.
+This asteroid is the second most massive, and is a surviving rocky protoplanet, and has the tallest mountain in the solar system.
 (Though that seems like cheating to me.
 Vesta isn't even big enough to make itself round; of course it's going to have some lumps.)
+The only surviving rocky protoplanet, like the frozen embryo of a terrestrial world.
+Shattered fragments of Vesta have fallen to Earth as meteorites, remnants of a massive colission a billion years ago.
 - <span class="catsym">5 Astraea <span class="catPUA"></span>⯙</span>: God of justice, innocence, purity, and precision.
 - <span class="catsym">6 Hebe <span class="catPUA"></span></span>: God of youth and forgiveness, Cupbearer to the gods.
 - <span class="catsym">7 Iris <span class="catPUA"></span></span>: God of rainbows.
 Messenger of the gods.